hzoo/hopeinsource.com/season-3/embodied.md

 [19:28] **Maggie**: Hmm.
 I like that.
 I hadn't thought of that before.
 That embodiment clearly being so symbolically critical.
 And then God coming into human form and the resurrection, clearly yeah it's a signal that embodiment is important.

-[19:41] **Maggie**: And in my head, I'm just finding it an interesting contrast to what I would maybe think of as I want to call it like the digital religion, but, you know, the trans humanist ideal that is a little bit religious in many ways.
+[19:41] **Maggie**: And in my head, I'm just finding it an interesting contrast to what I would maybe think of as I want to call it like the digital religion, but, you know, the transhumanist ideal that is a little bit religious in many ways.
 It's ideal is to escape embodiment, right?

 [19:55] **Maggie**: Like all the rhetoric around, well, not just living in the cloud, but not caring as much about your body or it being a burden or weight.
 You have to like upkeep it.
 It's talked about as this inconvenient thing.
 Yeah, it doesn't allow you to just like fly through cyberspace, right?